ono-midori/ono-midori.github.io/techs/zguide.md

 *For most common cases, use tcp, which is a disconnected TCP transport.* It is elastic, portable, and fast enough for most cases. *We call this disconnected because ZeroMQ's tcp transport doesn't require that the endpoint exists before you connect to it.* Clients and servers can connect and bind at any time, can go and come back, and it remains transparent to applications.

 *The inter-process ipc transport is disconnected, like tcp*.
 It has one limitation: it does not yet work on Windows.
-By convention we use endpoint names with an “.ipc” extension to avoid potential conflict with other file names.
+By convention we use endpoint names with an ".ipc" extension to avoid potential conflict with other file names.
 On UNIX systems, if you use ipc endpoints you need to create these with appropriate permissions otherwise they may not be shareable between processes running under different user IDs.
 You must also make sure all processes can access the files, e.g., by running in the same working directory.

 The inter-thread transport, inproc, is a connected signaling transport.
 It is much faster than tcp or ipc.
 This transport has a specific limitation compared to tcp and ipc: the server must issue a bind before any client issues a connect.
 This is something future versions of ZeroMQ may fix, but at present this defines how you use inproc sockets.
 We create and bind one socket and start the child threads, which create and connect the other sockets.

 #### ZeroMQ is Not a Neutral Carrier

-A common question that newcomers to ZeroMQ ask (it's one I've asked myself) is, “how do I write an XYZ server in ZeroMQ?”
-For example, “how do I write an HTTP server in ZeroMQ?”
+A common question that newcomers to ZeroMQ ask (it's one I've asked myself) is, "how do I write an XYZ server in ZeroMQ?"
+For example, "how do I write an HTTP server in ZeroMQ?"
 The implication is that if we use normal sockets to carry HTTP requests and responses, we should be able to use ZeroMQ sockets to do the same, only much faster and better.

-The answer used to be “this is not how it works”.
+The answer used to be "this is not how it works".
 ZeroMQ is not a neutral carrier: it imposes a framing on the transport protocols it uses.
 This framing is not compatible with existing protocols, which tend to use their own framing.
 For example, compare an HTTP request and a ZeroMQ request, both over TCP/IP.

 ![](./pics/zmq/fig10.png)